Virtualizing pfSense with Hyper-V¶

-The pfSense virtual machine should boot up quickly and welcome you with Interfaces assignments.
+The pfSense virtual machine should boot up quickly and prompt for interface assignments.
 Select N to not set up VLAN’s now.

 In the following steps assign WAN and LAN interfaces to the appropriate network adapters.
-You can check the MAC address within the virtual machine settings.
+The MAC address can be verified against the virtual machine settings.